Faenza, a city known all over the world for its ceramic production so that the term Faïence

 Among the noble palaces that give prestige to the historical center, not to be missed is Palazzo Milzetti (end of 18th century), with its halls beautifully decorated with silks, stuccos, and frescoes and furnished with period furniture: the Palace is considered the most complete example of Faenza's neoclassicism.

-A 6-hour tour includes the morning activities described above.
+A 6-hour tour includes the morning activities.

 The afternoon is all focused on the world of ceramics, and it includes an in-depth visit of the MIC - International Museum of Ceramics: with more than 15,000 ceramic works it is the largest collection in the world of this ancient art.
 In its rooms, it is documented the culture of ceramics spanning five continents and many centuries: from Classical Greece to Islamic and Pre-Columbian ceramics, from the Italian Renaissance to masterpieces of contemporary artists such as Picasso, Chagall, and Matisse.